Can you imagine having the safety and security of a MePACS personal alarm, with the convenience and style of a Samsung Galaxy watch?

 Long battery life and quick charging

-- The MePACS personal alarm watch has a battery life of 20-24 hours depending on usage, with a three hour charge time from flat to fully charged.
-You can always wear your home or mobile alarm in the meantime.
+- The MePACS personal alarm watch has a battery life of 10-12 hours depending on usage, with a 3-4 hour charge time from flat to fully charged.
+You can always wear your home or mobile alarm in the meantime, if you have one.

 Uses an eSIM and the 4G Network